 American pastoral at Gagosian, Britannia St - King's Cross.
 Until 14 March, free. ★★★☆☆ (Tuesday-Saturday)

 The important history of black art in the American South is explored in Margate.
 Abstract works made from found materials in backyards, and photography of the protests in the Civil Rights movement all feature.
 This exhibition highlights an important part of Black American history by outsider artists, whose work may often be lumped in under the umbrella term 'folk art' — yet have their own distinct message and origins that are inextricably linked to black American history.
 Interesting, even if sufficient context for a lot of the works is lacking.

 We Will Walk - Art and Resistance in the American South at Turner Contemporary, Margate.
 Until 6 September*, free. ★★★☆☆ (Tuesday-Sunday)

-Dates have been adjusted to account for changes to end dates post-Covid.
+* Dates have been adjusted to account for changes to end dates post-pandemic.